ethanmick/Inspiration/CloudmineSDKThoughts.md

 Not being able to save to global level and user level with the same object doesn't make a ton of sense, at the very least it should just make a new object in the background.

 At one point, all of my data was deleted?
 Not sure how.

+Not sure why the "UserData" option on the dashboard was greyed out - I had users.
+Oh, I had to log in first.
+That's not clear in the dashboard UI - you should change that so if I click on the User Data, it asks me to login as a user to access their data.

+Had some trouble a couple times connecting to the server, not sure why.